 Immedia LeanOnMe Basic

 Immedia LeanOnMe Wing

 135-degree prone positioning

 Most individuals find this position more comfortable than the traditional prone position.
 It relieves the shoulders, spine, hips, buttocks, and heels, thus allowing the lungs to remain free and breathing easier.
-This positioning provides extensive stimulation on the front side and stretches the hip joint, which has a positive effect, such as reducing spasticity.
+This positioning provides extensive stimulation on the front side and stretches the hip joint of the rear leg, which can have a positive effect, such as reduce risk of joint stiffness and muscle shortening.